ramensoftware/windows-11-start-menu-styling-guide/Themes/WindowGlass/README.md

 # WindowGlass theme for Windows 11 Start Menu Styler

-A theme that adds a modern, glassy aesthetic with a compact layout to the Windows 11 start menu.
+A theme that adds a modern, glassy aesthetic with a compact layout to the Windows 11 Start menu.

 **Author**: [Nathaniel4JC](https://github.com/Nathaniel4JC)